Article type icon

 How to Write an Abstract (and Why It's Important)

-In many fields of research, a report, essay, or study begins with an abstract.
+In most fields of research, a report, essay, or study begins with an abstract.
 An abstract is meant to sell your work; it should explain the topic of your paper, the problem your research is trying to solve or the question you are trying to answer, how you went about doing this, and the conclusion you reached.
-Writing an abstract is an important part of publishing your research, and you should make the effort to make this portion of your paper detailed and well-written.
-Many people do not realize the importance of abstracts and of knowing how to write an abstract properly.
+A clear, effective abstract is essential to getting published and to having your work cited in the future, so knowing how to write a good one is invaluable.

-Writing an abstract is necessary for any written research that will appear in a database, as this is what is used when a search is performed.
-It should generally be somewhere in the range of 100–250 words and use as many of the keywords from your paper as possible, as databases will take the most common words to index material.
-So, if you are writing a paper about the effects of land development on caribou conservation efforts in the Canadian Arctic, your keywords might include caribou, conservation, and Canadian Arctic.
-Knowing how to write a thorough, descriptive abstract allows more people to find and utilize your research, and using appropriate keywords helps others in their own search for information.
+An abstract is necessary for any written research that will appear in a database, as it is the abstract that is accessed in a database search.
+Your abstract should be somewhere in the range of 100–250 words and use as many of the keywords from your paper as possible, as databases use the words that appear most often in a paper to index it.
+Writing a thorough, descriptive abstract makes your study easier to find and utilize, which means it will be cited more often.

 Getting Started

-To begin writing an abstract, you do not want to simply repeat verbatim the thesis of your work or the introduction from your paper.
-Because you are trying to sell your paper in so few words, keep your sentences concise and make sure that all the information you include is relevant.
-First, mention as specifically as possible what the topic of your research is.
-What is the problem or question you are trying to answer?
-Next, briefly explain your methodology.
-How did you go about trying to solve this problem or question?
-What experiments or research did you use to reach your conclusion?
-Finally, what were the results of whatever methods you used to prove or disprove your hypothesis?
-These are the main questions you should ask yourself when considering how to write an abstract.
+Your abstract shouldn't simply repeat the thesis of your work or the introduction of your paper.
+Begin by specifying the topic of your research: What is the problem or question you are trying to answer?
+Then, briefly explain your methodology: How did you go about trying to solve this problem or question?
+Finally, share your conclusions: What were the results of your work?
+What are the implications of your findings?
+These are the main questions that an abstract should answer.

 Image source: Vadim Sherbakov/Stocksnap.io